Jason Robards Sr.: Life and career

-Robards was born on a farm in Hillsdale, Michigan, the son of Elizabeth (née Loomis), a schoolteacher, and Frank P. Robards Sr., a farmer and post office inspector who managed Theodore Roosevelt's 1912 Presidential campaign in Michigan.
+Robards was born on a farm in Hillsdale, Michigan, to Elizabeth (née Loomis), a schoolteacher, and Frank P. Robards Sr., a farmer and post office inspector who managed Theodore Roosevelt's 1912 Presidential campaign in Michigan.
 He was raised in Chicago, Illinois.
 He trained at the American Academy of Dramatic Arts.
 He was billed simply as "Jason Robards" through most of his career, but in his latter years, after his namesake son took up acting, he was generally listed in credits as Jason Robards Sr. He died in 1963 (after which his son switched from "Jason Robards Jr." to "Jason Robards").
 Contemporary actors Jason Robards III and Sam Robards are Jason Sr.'s grandsons.

 Acting career

 Robards's film career lasted primarily from 1921 to 1961.
 His Broadway credits include the musical Turn To The Right (1917).

 Robards's best known stage role was John Marvin in the long-running hit Lightnin.
 Robards's connection to the part caused his son to equate him to the character of James Tyrone in Long Day's Journey Into Night, which Jason Jr. played on Broadway in 1956 and on screen in 1962.
-In the play, Tyrone is an actor whose career is limited by his identification with a single part, The Count of Monte Cristo.
+In the play, Tyrone is an actor whose career is limited by his identification with a single role as The Count of Monte Cristo.

-Jason Jr. would later say "One of the most damaging things for me, I realize now, was playing a drunk in the play Long Day's Journey Into Night.
+Jason Jr. later said "One of the most damaging things for me, I realize now, was playing a drunk in the play Long Day's Journey Into Night.
 In the play, the drunk's father is a failed artist and his mother was a drug addict.
 It was only after years of analysis I realized I was acting out events in my own life on stage."

-In one of his television appearances, Robards played Judge Hesby in the 1958 episode "Dead Reckoning" of the ABC/Warner Brothers western series, Colt .45, starring Wayde Preston.
+In one of his television appearances, Robards played Judge Hesby in the 1958 episode "Dead Reckoning" of the TV series Colt .45.
+In another television appearance on Leave it to Beaver, Robards played an older gentleman whom Beaver believed was part Native American and could "make it rain".

 The Robardses, father and son, acted on stage together only once, in Budd Schulberg's The Disenchanted, a play inspired by the story of F. Scott Fitzgerald.
-Jason Jr. won his only Tony Award for his performance.
+Jason Jr. won a Tony Award for his performance.

-Robards Sr. died, aged 70, in Sherman Oaks, California, at his home.
+Robards Sr. died, aged 70, in Sherman Oaks, California at his home.